rathore425/AKS-with-Terraform/Create AKS Cluster/README.md

-Setting Up and Exploring Azure AKS Cluster
+# Setting Up and Exploring Azure AKS Cluster

-Step-01: Introduction
+# Step-01: Introduction

 Welcome to the AKS Cluster setup guide!
 This guide will walk you through creating and exploring an Azure Kubernetes Service (AKS) Cluster.
 Let's dive in!

+# Step-02: Create AKS Cluster